 Traveling in Europe has its many challenges.
 The biggest and most obvious one being, ironically, the exact reason why you’d want to travel in the first place – coming face to face with cultural differences.

 Secondly: logistical travel challenges!
 It can really be a lot of work to organize travel to many countries in Europe.
-If you want to do the actual distance crossing with worryless flexibility, traveling by train is for most people the way to go… InterRail provides a pass for unlimited travel within Europe!
+If you want to do the actual distance crossing with worryless flexibility, traveling by train is for most people the way to go… Interrail provides a pass for (almost) unlimited travel to most countries in Europe!

 The way it works is pretty simple.
 If you’re a European citizen, go for InterRail, otherwise get a Eurail ticket.
-If you want to travel through one country, get the InterRail One Country Pass (valid in 27 countries – Bosnia & Herzegovina and Montenegro excluded, Belgium, the Netherlands and Luxembourg included as Benelux).
+If you want to travel through one country, get the InterRail One Country Pass.
 If you want to do your travel in two countries, you should combine two One Country Passes.
 Three countries plus – go for the InterRail Global pass.
 When you plan your trip out and figure out how many days it’s going to take, go to the InterRail website and select a package accordingly.
 You will be joining 170,000+ enthusiastic explorers who embark on their InterRail European adventures each year.

 In 2015, when we traveled to 22 cities by train, we used the most expensive “global” Interrail pass – for unlimited 1st class travel within Europe: Euro 850,= for a month.
 Traveling by airplane would have cost us at least Euro 8000,=.